Addabbo: Election Reforms Ensure Absentee and Affidavit Votes Are Counted and Improve Election Administration

 · Provides voters with the option of an additional means of communication with local

 · Promotes administrative efficiency by allowing the Board of Elections to determine

-how changes to mailing addresses are made.
-It was passed in the Senate on May 17.
+how changes to mailing addresses are made (Passed in the Senate on 5/17).

 · Allows individuals to update their mailing address by additional methods such as

 · Requires candidates who file campaign disclosure reports to provide the name and

 address of the bank where they maintain campaign accounts.

 "New York voters deserve a simple and easy way to request materials to participate in our democratic process," said Senator Liz Krueger (D-Manhattan).
 "Voters will now be able to take advantage of more convenient, faster technologies including fax and email to request absentee ballots, which will encourage people to exercise their right to vote."

 “I am wholly committed to creating a more open, accessible, and responsible electoral process for all New Yorkers.
 First and foremost, this means breaking down barriers that keep eligible New York voters from being counted,” said State Senator and Deputy Majority Leader Jeffrey D. Klein (D-Bronx/Westchester).